dashpay/docs/masternodes/dip3-upgrade.rst

    - :ref:`From the Dash Core wallet <dashcore-dip3-upgrade>`

-.. _dmt-dip3-upgrade:

 .. _masternode-update:

 Masternode Software Update
 ==========================

-Begin by updating the Dash software on your masternode following the procedure appropriate for your masternode, as described below.
-You can use either dashman or the manual procedure to update the software.
+Begin by updating the Dash software on your masternode.
+Depending on whether you installed Dash manually or using dashman, you must follow the procedure appropriate for your masternode, as described below.

 Option 1: Updating from dashman